eic/tutorial-developing-benchmarks/_episodes/03-filling_out_your_benchmark.md

 cat benchmark_output/*.json
 ```

-Finally let's copy over our analysis script, our plotting macro & header, and our Snakefile:
+Let's copy over our analysis script, our plotting macro & header, and our Snakefile:
 ```bash
 mkdir benchmarks/your_benchmark/analysis
 mkdir benchmarks/your_benchmark/macros